 (bold and underline mine)

 Newman here is quite explicit, the Pope, council fathers and doctors, etc, receive their theological insight into the apostolic faith, not by logically deducing them from apostolically revealed premises, but almost like in some kind of prophetic vision, an instinct, an intuition, as it were, moved by the Holy Ghost.
-How can the Roman Catholics claim that Newman’s theory is not simply a claim to new revelation, I have no idea.
 This is why one can teach, for example, that the doctrine of papal supremacy is still a legitimate doctrine despite it having developed out of false deductions from the Donation of Constantine.

 Naturally once one has severed doctrinal development from logical deductions, the problem arises as to how exactly do they identify “developments”?
 Remember, there are masses and masses of writings, arguments and claims, only some of which are legitimate “developments” and others are deviations or “corruptions” from the faith.
 We need a method or a criteria for distinguishing the two.
 The theory of doctrinal deduction proposes logical deduction from Scripturally revealed premises as one such criteria.